Insights & Trends CX Contact Center

 • Offer a callback option during peak times to reduce missed calls.

-• Adjust how many agents are on the floor based on call volume trends to keep missed call rates low.
+• Adjust the number of agents on the floor based on call volume trends to keep missed call rates low.

 18. Agent utilization rate

-Agent utilization rate measures the amount of time your team spends handling calls or other tasks, as opposed to being idle and waiting for a call to answer.
+Agent utilization rate measures the time your team spends handling calls or other tasks, rather than being idle while waiting for a call to answer.

 Tip to improve agent utilization rate: Optimize scheduling to fit peak call time demands and implement CRM tools to reduce handle times and increase productivity.